AiFiR/js/index.md

 ![AiFiR Info](AiFiR.jpg "Hello")

-Various information regarding the library can be found, some of it will be documented here, at some time.
+Various information regarding the library may be found, some of it will be documented here, at some time.

 Footer